 You can apply for consultant roles six months prior to achieving your Certificate of Completion of Training (CCT).
 You will receive your CCT at the end of your T&O training.

 SAS doctor roles

+There are also opportunities to work at non-consultant level, for example as a SAS (Specialist and Associate Specialist) doctor.
 SAS surgeons (Staff, Associate Specialists and Specialty Doctors) work as career grade specialty doctors who are not in training or in consultant posts.
 You will need at least four postgraduate years training (two of those being in a relevant specialty) before you can apply for Specialty Doctor roles.